 Don’t fall prey to the following mistakes, which could derail your solo road trip in America.

-Although part of the fun of a road trip is the spontaneity and freedom it provides, a bit of advance planning can help prevent you straying off budget or ending up with a broken down car in the middle of nowhere.
+Although part of the fun is the spontaneity and freedom it provides, a bit of advance road trip planning can help prevent you straying off budget or ending up with car troubles in the middle of nowhere.

-Here’s some simple tips to consider next time you’re in the planning stage of your next adventure:
+Here are some simple tips to consider next time you’re in the planning stage of your next adventure.

-There’s a certain romanticism to hopping in the car without a destination or care in the world, but in most cases it’s better to research your route in advance.
+There’s a certain romanticism to hopping in the car without a destination or care in the world, but in most cases it’s better to research your route.